jackfranklin/javascriptplayground.com/_posts/21-07-14-real-life-es6-classes.md

 console.log(view.render());
 ```

-The classes are insantiated just as they are in the ES5 and below world, with the `new` keyword used.
+The classes are instantiated just as they are in the ES5 and below world, with the `new` keyword used.
 The `constructor` function is called automatically when an instance of the class is created.

-If you run the above code (remembering to run it through Traceur), you'll see `"Hello, jack"` outputted to the console.
+If you run the above code (remembering to run it through Traceur), you'll see `"Hello, jack"` logged to the console.

 ## Extending

-Say we have some views where we actually just want the `render` method not to return the compiled template, but to simply just `console.log` it.
+Say we have some views where we actually just want the `render` method not to return the compiled template, but to simply just `console.log` the resulting rendered HTML.
 (This is a contrived example, but stick with me!).
 We might call this view `LogView`, and we can implement it by extending our regular `View` class:

 ```js
 class LogView extends View {